color-theory/fffz/README.md

 # fffz
-chrome extension for ffz without the cruft
+Chrome Extension to add custom emotes to twitch chat

 This is an _extremely_ lightweight text replacement extension for use with twitch.tv.
-It is meant to be an alternative for people who would rather not install proprietary extensions with risky permissions.
+It is meant to be an alternative for people who would rather not install proprietary code with risky permissions.

 ## How to use
 This assumes that you know how to install local extensions onto your chrome browser, but here are the basics.